Multifunctional composites and novel microstructures

 Further information: Bristol Robotics Laboratory

 Composite materials have been increasingly used in biomedical applications.
-Current orthopaedic implants utilising polymers, metals and ceramics are not without problems.
-Concerns regarding the wear particles of polymers, increased ion release of metals and fracture of ceramics call for new composite materials which combine the advantages of individual components.
-We have been exploring the fabrication and application of ceramic/metal and ceramic/polymer composites with aligned, graded and co-continuous phase structure for load-bearing orthopaedic and dental prosthesis and implants.
-Different ceramic fabrication processes, including freeze casting, rapid prototyping, and direct foaming, have been investigated to produce ceramic preforms followed by infiltration of polymers and metals for the fabrication of new composites.
-A range of non-degradable and degradable ceramics (alumina, zirconia, hydroxyapatite, bioglass), polymers (PEEK, epoxy, PCL) and metals (CoCr, Mg) have been investigated.
+In orthopaedics, current implants utilising polymers (PE); metals (CoCr) and ceramics (Al2O3 or ZrO2) are not without problems.
+Growing concerns regarding the wear particles of polymers, increased ion release of metals and fracture of ceramics call for tough, strong and lubricating composite materials that combine the advantages of individual components.
+In dentistry, aesthetic ceramic/polymer composite materials with superior performance have become increasingly attractive.
+We have been exploring the fabrication and application of ceramic/metal, metal/polymer and ceramic/polymer composites with aligned, graded and co-continuous phase structure for load-bearing orthopaedic and dental prosthesis and implants.
+Different fabrication processes, including freeze casting, rapid prototyping, and direct foaming, have been investigated to produce ceramic or metal preforms with controlled hierarchical structures, followed by infiltration of second phase e.g. polymers or metals to produce biomimetic composites that possess bone, teeth or cartilage-like microstructure and properties.